-Talent - We recognize the exceptional skills of all of our team members and act to cultivate and encourage them.
+Talent: We recognize the exceptional skills of all of our team members and act to cultivate and encourage them.
 We invest in team members, making sure each one has the opportunity to develop the tools they need to succeed.

-Cooperation - We believe that everyone we work with will be more successful in a collaborative environment and strive to develop a real sense of teamwork and partnership in our relationships with all of our stakeholders
+Cooperation: We believe that everyone we work with will be more successful in a collaborative environment and strive to develop a real sense of teamwork and partnership in our relationships with all of our stakeholders

-Community - We envision ourselves as an integral part of our community both locally in Kuwait as well as regionally in the MENA region.
-We participate in volunteer activities and pro-bono community improvement efforts at the company level and we encourage all of our team members to volunteer their time and energy to causes close to their hearts.
+Community: We envision ourselves as an integral part of our community both locally in Kuwait as well as regionally in the MENA region.
+We are passionate about giving back in the communities we serve.